Police investigating after bomb threat made to Toronto Jewish school

 -

-Palestinian family makes difficult decision to protect daughters but leave parents in Gaza
+Family makes 'selfish' decision to protect daughters but leave parents in Gaza

 A Palestinian man said his family was forced to make what they called a 'selfish' decision and return to Canada with his daughters and wife, leaving his family behind.